efuzy/efuzy/docs/src/pages/vue-components/rating.md

 desc: The QRating Vue component allows the user to rate items.
 It's usually known as 'star rating'.
 ---

-Quasar Rating is a Component which allows users to rate items, usually known as “Star Rating”.
+Efuzy Rating is a Component which allows users to rate items, usually known as “Star Rating”.

 ## Installation